-Excursions and camps vary from sub-school to sub-school and subject to subject.
+Off Site Learning Experiences vary from sub-school to sub-school and subject to subject.
 We also offer language and cultural tours, World Challenge, ski trips and we support students in sporting camps.
-For more information please ask your subject teacher.
+For more information please ask your subject teacher or Sub School Leader.

 The canteen provides a range of healthy foods, from sandwiches through to hot food.
 There are a range of specials available that change each day.

 You can line up at the beginning of recess / lunch for the canteen, or you can visit at recess time to place an order for lunch so you skip the queue!

 Glenunga has a simple numbering system to help you find you way to your classroom.
 This will be explained to you on your first day at school and you will also be taken on a school tour.
 If you get lost, don’t worry!
 Just ask a student or teacher for directions.
 On your first day your Mentor Group teacher will give you your timetable with your room numbers listed.

 Your Mentor Group Teacher will give you a timetable at the start of the year, an electronic version is available through DayMap all the time and ‘coloured timetables’ are available from Student Services.

 You take your core lessons (Program X, English and Science) together, but you are mixed in with other classes for all other subjects.
 It is a great way to meet other students from your sub-school.

 You will remain in the same Mentor Group for the duration of your high school life, although sometimes circumstances change and this cannot be possible.
 Each year your subjects and teachers change, this sometimes happens at the end of semester two.